 - OWNERs - users with READER and WRITER access who can also modify the repo’s ACL.

 Currently, Pachyderm accounts correspond to GitHub users, who authenticate inside of Pachyderm using OAuth integration with GitHub.
 Pachyderm user accounts are identified within Pachyderm via their GitHub usernames.

 There is a single, hardcoded “admin” group (and no other groups) in Pachyderm.
 Users in that admin group have the ability to perform any action in the cluster, including appointing other admins.
 Further, a repo with no ACL can only be managed by the cluster admins.

 First, you will need to make sure that your cluster has Pachyderm Enterprise Edition activated (you can follow this guide to activate Enterprise Edition).
 The status of the Enterprise features can be verified by accessing the Pachyderm dashboard or with

 $ pachctl enterprise get-state ACTIVE

 Next, we need to activate the Enterprise access control features.
 This can be done in the dashboard or with pachctl auth activate.
-However, before executing that command, we should decide on at least one user that will have admin priviledges on the cluster.
+However, before executing that command, we should decide on at least one user that will have admin privileges on the cluster.
 Pachyderm admins will be able to modify the scope of access for any non-admin users on the cluster.
 All users in Pachyderm are identified by their GitHub usernames.

 Activating access controls with the dashboard¶